Adversarial Influence Maximization: Introduction

-Our main contributions in this portion of the paper are to derive upper and lower bounds on the pseudo-regret for various adversarial and player strategies.
-Although the adversary and player are both allowed to adopt strategies involving randomization, we limit our attention to adversarial strategies that are oblivious to the successive actions of the player.
+Our main contribution is to derive upper and lower bounds on the pseudo-regret for various adversarial and player strategies.
 We study both directed and undirected networks, where in the latter setting, contagion is allowed to spread in both directions when an edge is chosen by the adversary.
-In the case where the player only selects a single source vertex on each round, we derive upper bounds that hold uniformly over all possible adversarial strategies.
 Furthermore, we derive lower bounds for the minimax pseudo-regret when the underlying network is a complete graph, where the supremum is taken over all adversarial strategies and the infimum is taken over all player strategies.
 Our upper and lower bounds match up to constant factors in the case of directed networks.
 Notably, the bounds also agree with the usual rate for pseudo-regret in multi-armed bandits, showing that no new information is gained by the player by exploiting network structure.
 On the other hand, a gap exists between our upper and lower bounds for undirected networks, leaving open the possibility that the player may leverage the additional information from the network to incur less regret.
+Additionally, the constant factor on the upper bound may be slightly improved, providing further evidence that graph structure may be exploited.
 Finally, we demonstrate how to extend our upper bounds to the setting where the player is allowed to choose multiple source vertices on each round.
-The proposed multi-source player strategy augments the source set sequentially using the single-source strategies as a subroutine, and is based on a general online greedy algorithm proposed by \cite{streeter2007}.
+The proposed multi-source player strategy augments the source set sequentially using the single-source strategies as a subroutine, and is based on a general online greedy algorithm proposed by Streeter and Golovin \cite{streeter2007}.

-We now briefly mention other results in the literature addressing influence maximization in the framework of multi-armed bandits.
-Most work has focused on efficiently estimating edge weights in the stochastic infection setting by observing the extent of the infection in multiple runs with different choices of source vertices~\citep{CheEtal16JMLR, VasEtal15, LeiEtal15}. \cite{wen2016} also study the problem of edge weight estimation in stochastic spreading models and discuss the notion of edge semi-bandit feedback, which we will adopt in our setting.
-Finally, \cite{NarEtal15} address the interesting question of accurately learning the influence function itself in a stochastic spreading model based on observing multiple rounds of infection.
-Importantly, none of these papers address a fully adversarial infection spreading setting, which is the topic of our investigation.